-While previous technologies such as data lakes, data catalogs, and data integration platforms have promised to end data silos, the truth is, data silos are inevitable!
-They exist for very good reasons.
-They allow for local control and governance when it is important to a particular part of your business.
-Some data must be stored apart from other data to comply with legal regulation or simply for legacy business reasons.
+While technologies such as data lakes, data catalogs, and data integration platforms have promised to end data silos, the truth is, data silos are inevitable!
+They exist for excellent reasons.
+They allow for local control and governance when important to a particular part of your business.
+Some data must be stored apart from other data to comply with legal regulations or simply for legacy business reasons.
 Or data is just too essential to business operations to bear the risk of consolidating, eliminating, or modernizing it.

 Data silos are the result of enterprise data that is:

-- Diverse, and it’s only becoming more diverse as unstructured data growth rates skyrocket.
+- Diverse, and only becoming more diverse as unstructured data growth rates skyrocket.

 - Distributed across multiple systems in different places, particularly as hybrid and multi-cloud computing become necessary.

 - Controlled by division business leaders who may have competing interests.